itgix/idpinstaller/README.md

 ## Roadmap

-- build an AI profile
+- further expand the AI profile to include local model run in Kubernetes

-- Adapt profiles to be PCIDSS compliant
+- Adapt profiles to be PCIDSS and SOC2 compliant

+- Self service portal with AI agents to execute the DevOps engineer tasks for updating the gitops repositories

+- Capability to deploy in Azure

 ## Contributing
 State if you are open to contributions and what your requirements are for accepting them.